 “Even in our own business, we need to think about how we actually invest in our people and look at infrastructure refinement.
 Nobody is likely to be rushing back into the office, so having a clear strategy and policy to support people to work from home is vital, especially putting a bigger focus on people's wellbeing – looking after your people's health, their mindset, and how they are operating is key.”

-3. We’re in this together: the new spirit of collaboration and innovation
+3. The new spirit of collaboration and innovation

 Another area where the majority of Financial Services companies plan to invest more than other industries is Research and Development.
 With 52% of banking firms expected to increase spending in this area over the next year, it could indicate a need for new ways of working, new products, and new ways to grow.
 Across the board, our global team have all independently witnessed a growing tendency for business partnerships, collaboration and innovation; a positive takeout from the pandemic.